WBOR-91-1-FM/wbor-scrobbler/README.md

    nano schedule.json
    ```

-   * Choose hours to start and stop scrobbling.
+   * Choose hours to START and STOP scrobbling.
 These should be in 24-hour UTC format.
 E.g. 1 PM EST should be entered as 15 for 15:00 UTC.
 No other integers other than 0-24 are permitted.
 Once done, press <kbd>ctrl</kbd> + <kbd>x</kbd> and then enter <kbd>y</kbd> then <kbd>enter</kbd> to save and exit.
    * You can now run `exit` to escape the container's CLI.
    * Profit!
 The change will take effect immediately.